Human Resource Management (with placement year)

 A number of professional accountancy bodies give exemptions for examinations taken at different stages of their professional qualification, including ICAEW, ACCA, AIA and CIMA, and CPA Australia.
 Depending on specific accounting modules taken, this programme may entitle students to be eligible for exemptions.

 Typical offer: BBB / 120 UCAS points

-To include at least 200 points from 2 A Levels.
 There are no specific subject requirements.

 BTEC Extended Diploma: